microbox/microbox.github.io/README.md

 ### Known Issues

-- [#8518](https://github.com/docker/docker/issues/8518) [#5632](https://github.com/docker/docker/issues/5632) The automated build of Docker Hub will duoble the image size.
+- [#8518](https://github.com/docker/docker/issues/8518) [#5632](https://github.com/docker/docker/issues/5632) The automated build of Docker Hub will double the image size.
 We are switching to manual build until Docker Hub resolve this issue.